-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT of Pre-Funded Warrants and no exercise of Warrants), by (i) each current director, (ii) each named executive officer, (iii) each person who we know to be the beneficial owner of more than 5% of our Common Stock, and (iv) all current directors and executive officers as a group.
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

+The following table shows the ownership of our Common Stock beneficially owned by our current directors, named executive officers, our directors and current executive officers as a group and our 5% stockholders as of January 30, 2024 and as adjusted to reflect the sale of the securities offered by us in this offering (assuming the issuance of all of the 3,210,302 shares of Common Stock being registered in this offering which are not outstanding as of January 30, 2024), by (i) each current director, (ii) each named executive officer, (iii) each person who we know to be the beneficial owner of more than 5% of our Common Stock, and (iv) all current directors and executive officers as a group.
 The persons named in the table have sole voting and investment power with respect to all shares of our Common Stock shown as beneficially owned by them.
-Percentage ownership is based on 18,177,845 shares of our Common Stock outstanding as of January 23, 2024.
+Percentage ownership prior to this offering is based on 18,177,845 shares of our Common Stock outstanding as of January 30, 2024.
+Percentage ownership after this offering is based on 21,388,147 shares of our Common Stock outstanding assuming the issuance of all of the 3,210,302 shares of Common Stock being registered in this offering which are not outstanding on the date hereof.